mestafrica/MESTLectures/SDLC/Version_Control/README.md

 + Discuss what kinds of files should be ignored in a git repository
 + Check the history of commits made in the repository
 + Find all the commits made by a particular author
-+ See graph of oneline commit messages
++ See graph of oneline commit messages log.

 #### 1.4 - Viewing old commits